Your team is important and varied, working from all different locations and bringing unique collections of skills together.

 When experimenting with the project management tool, like during your free trial period, give the customer support team a few challenges to see how they respond.
 Even knowing that they get back to you quickly or that they take a week to respond could impact your decision.
 If you don’t have the extra time to test out customer support, check out reviews to see how other users have experienced the software’s customer service.

 As projects are worked on, team members are going to share documents and make changes to those documents.
 Project management software lets this happen all within a secure, centralized location.
 Features of document management may include:

-- Ability to share files from multiple devices
+- Ability to share files from multiple devices and multiple projects

 - A central library where all attachments and uploads can be searched and accessed